EPFL-LCSB/NOMAD/ME-p-coumaric-acid/README.md

 # NOMAD application: improve p-coumaric acid production in S. cerevisiae
 ## About this subrepository
-This subrepository contains all the code and data required to reproduce the work presented in the paper entitled "Kinetic-model-guided engineering of multiple S. cerevisiae strains improves p-coumaric acid production" (https://doi.org/10.1101/2024.12.15.628543).
+This subrepository contains the code required to reproduce the work presented in the paper entitled "Kinetic-model-guided engineering of multiple S. cerevisiae strains improves p-coumaric acid production" (https://doi.org/10.1101/2024.12.15.628543).

+The corresponding data can be found at the Zenodo repository (https://doi.org/10.5281/zenodo.15432261)

 The work is a property of the Laboratory for Computational Systems Biotechnology at the EPFL in Lausanne.